Dollar-a-Day Insurance in New Jersey (SAIP)

 • Death benefit of $10,000 if a covered person dies as a result of a car accident

-SAIP covers immediate medical care, like emergency room visits, X-rays, medications and initial treatment for accident-related injuries.
-For serious brain and spinal cord injuries, the policy provides substantial coverage up to $250,000, including surgery, specialized treatment and rehabilitation services.
+SAIP covers immediate medical care: emergency room visits, X-rays, medications and initial treatment for accident-related injuries.
+For serious brain and spinal cord injuries, the policy provides coverage up to $250,000, including surgery, specialized treatment and rehabilitation services.

 Who Is Eligible for a SAIP Insurance Policy?

-SAIP eligibility is designed for qualifying New Jersey residents with strict income and insurance requirements.
-Check these criteria before beginning the application process.
+SAIP eligibility targets qualifying New Jersey residents with strict income and insurance requirements.
+Check these criteria before starting the application process.

 To qualify for SAIP, you must be enrolled in Federal Medicaid with Hospitalization benefits and be a New Jersey resident with a valid driver's license.
-Your household income must fall within Medicaid eligibility guidelines, and you can't have access to other automobile insurance coverage.
-Additionally, you must own or regularly drive a motor vehicle to be eligible for this program.
+Your household income must fall within Medicaid eligibility guidelines.
+You can't have access to other automobile insurance coverage.
+You must own or regularly drive a motor vehicle.

-Eligibility requirements can change based on state regulations and federal Medicaid guidelines.
-Before applying, confirm current requirements by visiting New Jersey's SAIP website or contacting the program directly.
-If your Medicaid status changes, it may affect your SAIP coverage eligibility.
+Eligibility requirements change with state regulations and federal Medicaid guidelines.
+Confirm current requirements by visiting New Jersey's SAIP website or contacting the program directly before applying.
+If your Medicaid status changes, it affects your SAIP coverage eligibility.

-You have two options to purchase dollar-a-day car insurance in New Jersey:
+You can purchase dollar-a-day car insurance two ways:

 Dollar-a-Day Insurance New Jersey Requirements

 Most drivers in New Jersey won't qualify for dollar-a-day car insurance.
-Requirements to be eligible for this medical-only SAIP include:
+Requirements for this medical-only SAIP include:

 checkList icon